Get Updates! Membership

 Currently, she serves as the First Vice Chair of the NCDP-AAPI Caucus and has been a board member of the caucus for over five years.
 She is a strong advocate for women’s empowerment and social and racial justice.

-Additionally, she is a member of the ART Advisory Board for the Cary Town Council and served for two years as the Head of the Public Relations Committee in MAPAC( Muslim American Public Affairs Council).
+Additionally, she is a member of the ART Advisory Board for the Cary Town Council and served for two years as the Head of the Public Relations Committee in MAPAC ( Muslim American Public Affairs Council).

 Afsheen Shamsi

-Afsheen Shamsi, President of the Princeton Community Democratic Organization, Co-Chair of the South Asian American Caucus, and Mercer County Director of the Muslim Caucus for the NJ Democratic State Committee is a proud Pakistani American who migrated to the United States in the late 1990s.
+Afsheen Shamsi, President of the Princeton Community Democratic Organization, Co-Chair of the South Asian American Caucus, and Mercer County Director of the Muslim Caucus for the NJ Democratic State Committee, is a proud Pakistani American who migrated to the United States in the late 1990s.
 She is elected as Committeewoman to the Princeton Municipal Democratic Committee and Mercer County Democratic Committee.
 During the 2020 election cycle, Afsheen co-chaired NJ Muslims for Biden (NJM4B) and formed a diverse leadership team.
-NJM4B hosted roundtables, and town halls, fundraised, and led phone banking efforts for the Biden campaign.
+NJM4B hosted roundtables and town halls, fundraised, and led phone banking efforts for the Biden campaign.
 Afsheen was also involved with Muslims for Biden, Muslim Women for Biden, and the Pakistani American Initiative at the AAPI Victory Fund, and worked to engage Muslim and Pakistani communities in support of the Biden campaign.

-She was elected to the Board of Education for Princeton Public Schools where she was an advocate for equity and worked to address bullying issues in the district.
+She was elected to the Board of Education for Princeton Public Schools, where she was an advocate for equity and worked to address bullying issues in the district.
 She was also appointed to the Princeton Human Services Commission and later to the Princeton Civil Rights Commission (CRC) where she worked to empower community members and create a more inclusive Princeton.
 She also recently served on an ad hoc committee of the Princeton Civil Rights Commission to develop a Racial Equity Impact Assessment Toolkit to address institutional and structural racism at the municipal level in Princeton.
-Afsheen has advocated for the rights of minority communities including on issues around biased-based bullying and for stronger protections for children in schools with the NJ State Legislature.
+Afsheen has advocated for the rights of minority communities, including on issues around bias-based bullying and for stronger protections for children in schools with the NJ State Legislature.
 She currently serves on the board of the ACLU-NJ and during the Trump era, Afsheen drafted a resolution with help from the ACLU-NJ and Make the Road NJ calling on our elected officials at every level to reunify immigrant families and to build a more compassionate and humane immigration system – several NJ towns and cities passed the resolution.
 Afsheen holds an M.S. in Strategic Communications from Columbia University and a B.A. in International Studies from Fairleigh Dickinson University.

 Dr. Wasif Qureshi